reductstore/reduct-cpp/README.md

 ```

 ### Using fetchContent (recommended)

 If you want to use the ReductStore C++ in your project without installing it system-wide, you can use `FetchContent` to
 download the ReductStore C++ SDK and its dependencies automatically.
 This way, you don't need to install the
 dependencies (except OpenSSL)

 #### Dependencies
 * GCC 11.2 or higher (support C++20)
 * CMake >= 3.23
 * OpenSSL >= 3.2.2
 ```shell

 # Ubuntu
 sudo apt install g++ cmake libssl-dev
 ```

 #### CMake Integration

+You can use the following CMake code to integrate the ReductStore C++ SDK into your project using `FetchContent`:

 ```cmake
 cmake_minimum_required(VERSION 3.23)